 Do you need a transit visa for UK?

-If you are passing through a UK airport while on the way to another country, you may need to apply for a transit visa to enable you to continue your onward journey.
+If you are passing through a UK airport while on the way to another country, depending on your nationality, you may need to apply for a transit visa to enable you to continue your onward journey.

 Can I get a UK transit visa at the airport?

 No, you will need to apply for the transit visa at the UK embassy or visa application centre in your country before you travel.

 How do I apply for a UK transit visa?

 You apply for the transit visa by completing the online form and paying the application fee.
 You will then need to attend an interview where you will provide supporting evidence of your transit plans, and submit your biometric information.